 Melvyn Robinson was born in Barnsley, South Yorkshire in 1933.
 He attended Barnsley College of Art in 1950 and went on to study at Manchester College of Art in 1955.
 He later studied further at Keele University, where he became interested in combined arts and education, researching an integrated curriculum.
-He lectured in art at the College of Education, Cheshire, Hackney College, London and the London Institute.
-He has also taught art and music across schools in London.
+He lectured in art at the College of Education in Cheshire, Hackney College in London and the London Institute.
+He also taught art and music across schools in London.

 Robinson’s first solo exhibition was in 1978 at the Acme Gallery, Covent Garden in London.
-He has since had solo exhibitions at the Cooper Art Gallery, Barnsley, The Air Gallery, London and The Gallery, Cadaques, Spain.
-He has had group exhibitions with the Whitechapel Community Arts across East London, where he was also involved in gallery education.
-More recently, he has had regular open studios at his Acme Studios in London, leading to a number of private commissions.
-In 2011, Robinson agreed to allow his daughter to represent him.
-2012 marks the year his System of Painting is introduced to the public.
+He had a number of solo exhibitions including the Cooper Art Gallery in Barnsley, The Air Gallery in London, The Mile End Art Pavilion in London and The Gallery in Cadaques, Spain.
+He had group exhibitions with the Whitechapel Community Arts across East London, where he was also involved in gallery education.
+He had regular open studios at the Acme Studios in London, leading to a number of private commissions.
+Robinson exhibited at the Mall Galleries, the Bankside Gallery, the Hackney Museum, the Brick Lane Gallery and Candid Arts.

-Robinson is also known as a musician, having played with the Band of the Royal Corps of Signals as well as the jazz bands The Temperance Seven, The Bill Posters Will Be Band and Jazz Junction.
-He has worked in Theatre at the Old Half Moon Theatre, London in productions of The Docks and Woyzeck and in the New Half Moon Theatre London in productions of Pal Joey, Mahogony and Dreamer.
+Robinson was also known as a musician, having played with the Band of the Royal Corps of Signals as well as the jazz bands The Temperance Seven, The Bill Posters Will Be Band and Jazz Junction.
+He worked in Theatre at the Old Half Moon Theatre, London in productions of The Docks and Woyzeck and in the New Half Moon Theatre, London in productions of Pal Joey, Mahogony and Dreamer.
 The latter of which he was the composer.
-He also worked at the Mermaid Theatre, London in the production Trafford Tanzi.
+He also worked at the Mermaid Theatre, London in a production of Trafford Tanzi.